-3.1.6.
+2.1.6.
 Morning Assembly

 During the academic session, all the staff and students assemble in the morning of every Monday.
 The college considers assembly as one of the most important aspects where the national anthem is sung followed past the important announcements and instructions for the week.
 During the assembly, everyone is well informed on the happenings in the college and it has the potential to nurture and promote a positive national culture and college ethos; the pursuit of all forms of excellence should not be underestimated.
 The staff and students must attend the morning assembly every Monday at 8:30 AM.
+A student absent from the assembly will be served with Community Service as deemed necessary by the Office of DSA.
 Female faculty and students shall wear full Kira on Mondays when there is assembly.
-Fines of Nu.
-100/- for the absence from the morning assembly will be deducted from students' stipend.
-The deduction of fines will be cumulative based on tiered rates, i.e., if a student misses one time, Nu.
-100/- will be deducted, when the student is absent for two times, a total of Nu.
-300/- will be deducted (Nu.
-100+Nu.
-200=Nu.
-300/-) and third time result in Nu.
-600/- (Nu.
-300+Nu.
-300=Nu.
-600/-).
-A student absent for more than three times shall be reported to DSA for necessary action.
+International students are expected to wear decent smart casual with at least collared shirt during the assembly and preferably formal dress of their own or wear Bhutanese national dress during the important occasion A student absent for more than three times shall be reported to SSOs and serve a Warning Letter.
+A student staying absent even after the Warning Letter shall be reported to DSA for necessary action.

-4. Admission and Registration of Students
+2.2.
+Admission and Registration of Students